 Stop #1 – The Colosseum

 After stretching your legs on the easy walk from the station, you’ll start the tour off with a bang at one of the top places to visit in Rome.
-On first sight, the Colosseum offers one of those gasp-worthy moments, right before you frantically reach for your camera.
+At first sight, a visit to the Colosseum offers one of those gasp-worthy moments, right before you frantically reach for your camera.

 Built in AD 80, it could host more than 60,000 people all vying for the grisly privilege of watching gladiator battles, wild animal fights and public executions.